 Why Is Honeymoon Called Honeymoon?

-I am not sure if everybody has that doubt or it is just me.
-But this made me a bit curious as to why honeymoon is called honeymoon!
+I am not sure if everybody has that doubt or if it is just me.
+But this made me a bit curious as to why a honeymoon is called a honeymoon!

-Is it the sweetest thing which happens post marriage and that is why it is named so?
+Is it the sweetest thing that happens in marriage and that is why it is named so?

 Well no, there is another story behind why this word came in and how!